Please note our live in-person courses are currently on hold because of Covid restrictions.

 Ron William, director at RW Advisory, looks at the US election’s impact on the markets.
 He sees key targets being back in play.

 Long-term bullish targets are still in play for the S&P 500 though it may be overextended in the short-term, according to Frank Cappelleri, Chief Market Technician at Instinet.

-Chinese equities are approaching an important juncture, according to David Sneddon and James Gilbert at Credit Suisse in London.
+The US Growth/Value ratio is at a critical juncture, according to David Sneddon and his team at Credit Suisse in London.

 The S&P remains in a short-term uptrend channel with momentum having picked up after it broke above 3392.5 on 24 August, according to Andy Dodd at Louis Capital Markets at Louis Capital Markets.

 George Davis at RBC Capital Markets says a shift in the risk backdrop may be at hand, which would usher in a corrective period, but one key technical ingredient is missing: confirmation of trend changes and reversal patterns.